 - G -

-Gas Control Valve - device used to regulate gas pressure on a water heater.
+Gas Control Valve - a device used to regulate gas pressure on a water heater.

 Gate Valve - a device that controls the flow of liquid in a pipe.